Some

 NOTE:

-old one on to the new pump.
+You will need to swap your old fitting on to the new